 This award is named after Admiral Russell R. Waesche who, while serving as Commandant, established the Coast Guard Reserve to bolster readiness during World War II.
-The award is presented annually by the Reserve Officers Association (ROA) of the United States of America in recognition of Districts, the Director of Operational Logistics (DOL) and Pacific Area-13 (PACAREA-13) for Port Security Units and Navy Coastal Riverine Force units that are judged to be most supportive of a totally integrated Coast Guard military force as demonstrated by its effective use and support of the Reserve Component during the previous fiscal year.
+The award is presented annually by the Reserve Officers Association (ROA) of the United States of America to recognize the District, the Director of Operational Logistics (DOL), or Pacific Area-13 (PACAREA-13) for Port Security Units and Navy Coastal Riverine Force units that is judged to be most supportive of a totally integrated Coast Guard military force as demonstrated by its effective use and support of the Reserve Component during the previous fiscal year.

 CATEGORY 2 (PACAREA-13, DOL, and Districts with 600 or more SELRES):

 Congratulations to the Seventh Coast Guard District (D7).
 Honorable mention: Pacific Area, Deployable Specialized Forces Support Branch (PAC-13).